randomnoun/log4j-good-bits/README.md

 ## What else has changed ?

 * Renamed the source files with CVEs (and their test sources) from "xxxx.java" to "xxxx.nocompile"
+* Methods in LoggingEvent are no longer final
+* Updated the build
     * Bumped the maven-compiler-plugin source and target versions to 1.6
     * Modified the scm and distributionManagement sections in the pom.xml
     * Updated the maven-javadoc-plugin section
     * Removed the sun.jdk:tools dependency on the ant-run plugin
     * Removed the maven-release-plugin section
     * Removed the maven site sections

 Here's a diff: [https://github.com/randomnoun/log4j-good-bits/compare/master-from-svn-conversion...master](https://github.com/randomnoun/log4j-good-bits/compare/master-from-svn-conversion...master)